 So Much to See, So Much to Do

 Whether charging forward or kicking back, for any age and any season, we have virtually limitless options.
 Take a hike along trails preserved by the Boothbay Region Land Trust, with scenic views of rocky shores, coastal islands, and river corridors.
-Visit Coastal Maine Botanical Gardens, open year-round and ranked number one on TripAdvisor’s top 10 public gardens in the USA.
-The Maine State Aquarium offers fun and informative programs about all things maritime.
+Visit Coastal Maine Botanical Gardens, ranked number one on TripAdvisor’s top 10 public gardens in the USA.
+The Maine State Aquarium offers fun and informative programs for all ages about all things maritime.
 At the Boothbay Railway Village, ride the rails behind an authentic steam locomotive and view a collection of antique autos.
-We have world class entertainment at the historic 1894 Opera House in Boothbay Harbor.
+Enjoy Boothbay Harbor's 59th Annual Windjammer Days - one of our seven historic festivals held each season.

 Planning the Perfect Wedding

 Whether you are planning a traditional ceremony or a unique same-sex wedding, the Boothbay Harbor Region has something for you.
 You’ll find classic New England steeple churches and chapels, an abundance of lovely B&BS, resorts, hotels, inns and restaurants.
 Exchange your vows at a 200 year old stone chapel with a breathtaking view of the rocky Midcoast or at a simple yet elegant church.
 Maybe a gazebo overlooking a coastal park is more your style or you could choose to tie the “nautical” knot at a marina or a lighthouse.
-Conveniently located a scenic hour from Portland, the Boothbay Harbor Region offers the perfect mix of history, natural beauty, rustic charm and friendly local flavor to appeal to any wedding style.
+The Boothbay Harbor Region offers the perfect mix of history, natural beauty and rustic charm.

 So Many Places to Stay